 Types of Programs

 The Center occasionally hosts an informal Brown Bag Discussion.
-Faculty are invited to join their colleagues in Adams House (or another location), bring a lunch, and participate in a discussion about a topic of interest.
+Faculty members are invited to join their colleagues in the McNairy Library and Learning Forum (or another location), bring a lunch, and participate in a discussion about a topic of interest.
 These discussions may focus on general topics such as curriculum approval processes, learner-centered teaching, or grant opportunities.
 At other times, one or more faculty members may be invited to lead the discussion about a topic that may be controversial or cutting edge.
 We make every effort to invite discussion leaders who represent various viewpoints, including content experts, those with opposing viewpoints, and even faculty who are just beginning to examine the topic.
 The conversations at Brown Bag Discussions are informal, dynamic, and informative.
 This is a great way to meet new colleagues and learn about a variety of topics.

 The Teaching & Learning Team in the Office of Information Resources offers a large number of hands-on workshops throughout the academic year to help faculty members develop their skills and expertise with various online tools and resources.
 In addition to helping to promote these workshops, the Center for Academic Excellence offers new sessions to help faculty see how these tools and techniques are being used by their colleagues in other Departments.
 These application-oriented sessions are a great way to see how these important tools and resources can be used to enhance the teaching and learning process in many different settings.